dtegunov/membranorama/README.md

 The initial **intensity range** and **lighting** may not be what you want.
 Adjust them using the parameters under "Display".
 If the membranogram is too blurry, adjust the **sharpening** under "Tracing" (this will cost you some GPU resources).

 One of the original ideas behind membranograms is to improve the signal-to-noise ratio by **averaging multiple shells** perpendicularly to the membrane.
 You can set this under "Tracing"; the default is not to average.
 The averaged shells start at the surface, and then go outwards.
-If you use multiple shells, you probably want to offset them backwards, so the middle shell is at the membrane – make the offset value -Nshells/2 for that.
+If you use multiple shells, you probably want to offset them backwards, so the middle shell is at the membrane â€“ make the offset value -Nshells/2 for that.
 Depending on how bumpy your surface is, averaging and offsetting will cause a significant distortion.
 Keep that in mind when interpreting the image.

 To quickly explore the tomogram space adjacent to the membrane, change the **offset** value under "Surface".
 This will **shift the entire membrane** perpendicularly to its surface, i. e. along its normals.
 Any bumps will be amplified with increasing offset, but the tomogram projection itself won't be disturbed.